shopware/docs/products/extensions/b2b-suite/guides/core/crud-service.md

 }
 ```

-Since it seems to be a sufficient workload for a single object to just interact with the storage layer,
-here is no additional validation of any sort.
+Since it seems to be a sufficient workload for a single object to interact with the storage layer, there is no additional validation.
 Everything that is solvable in PHP only is not part of this object.
 Notice that the exceptions are all typed and can be caught easily by the implementation code.

-## The Validation Service
+## Validation service

 Every entity has a corresponding `ValidationService`